60 Linux Networking commands and scripts

 - tcpdump – command-line packet analyzer.

-- tcptrack – Displays information about tcp connections on a network interface.
+- tcptrack – Displays information about TCP connections on a network interface.

 - telnet – user interface to the TELNET protocol.